campfireai/lavastone/README.md

 ```

 LevelDB and RocksDB have comparable performance as Lavastone backends.
-unsurprisingly, random disk reads are slower (16x) than random memory reads.
+Unsurprisingly, random disk reads are slower (16x) than random memory reads.
 Lavastone is still reasonably fast due to the highly optimized key-value store backends and a simple container serialization protocol.
 For many applications this 16x may be an acceptable slowdown.